LumoSQL/archive-lumodoc/docdoc/README.md

 # Text Standards and Tools

-LumoSQL documentation will be written in [Github-flavoured Markdown](https://github.github.com/gfm/) as supported by many tools including the well-known [Pandoc](https://pandoc.org), version 2.0 or higher.
-LumoSQL documentation will not be highly specific to any system.
-The main extension Github-flavoured Markdown (GFM) adds is tables and code blocks, and a single switch in Pandoc can change that dependency.
+LumoSQL documentation will be written in [Fossil-compatible Markdown](https://fossil-scm.org/home/md_rules) with few Fossil-isms except for [Pikchr](https://pikchr.org) blocks.

 Text encoding will be [UTF-8](https://en.wikipedia.org/wiki/UTF-8) .
 Here is one [expert anecdote about why UTF-8 matters](https://yihui.org/en/2018/11/biggest-regret-knitr/).